sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 1. Your OneTable schema (complete schema with indexes and models).
 2. Actual API code that is failing.
 Don't use code snippets.
 Add comments where helpful.
 3. Run API with params of {log: true} and include generated DynamoDB API calls
+4. The test case is a minimal as possible.
+Remove all unnecessary code and options.

 Check that: